pl31/heroku-buildpack-conda/README.md

              it is expected the license terms are agreed upon
 ```

+You can find the [license terms](http://docs.continuum.io/anaconda/eula) in the anaconda documentation.

 ## Conda Version

 Create a file named `conda_runtime.txt` containing the Miniconda version you wish to use as conda-runtime.
 Otherwise `Miniconda3-latest-Linux-x86_64.sh` (python 3.x) will be used.